 So how can you create an authentic, digital image of your institution?
 And how can student ambassadors help?

-At The Ambassador Program, we have countless experiences helping universities connect with students and we’ve worked it out.
+At The Ambassador Platform, we have countless experiences helping universities connect with students and we’ve worked it out.
 The answer is user-generated content or UGC.

 User-generated content drives online engagement